awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-message-queues.rst

 Create a Queue
 ==============

-Use the |sqsclient| :methodname:`createQueue` method, and provide a :aws-java-class-prev:`CreateQueueRequest <services/sqs/model/CreateQueueRequest>` object that describes the queue parameters.
+Use the |sqsclient|'s :methodname:`createQueue` method, and provide a :aws-java-class:`CreateQueueRequest <services/sqs/model/CreateQueueRequest>` object that describes
+the queue parameters.

 **Imports**